neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/brainglobe.md

 **Difficulty**
 <!-- Is this project geared more toward a student level or a more advanced developer level? -->
-This project is well-suited for a student or a beginner contributor to open source.
+This project is well-suited for an intermediate contributor to open source.

 **Required skills**